-Victoria & Albert's at Disney World exemplifies just why Orlando has been gaining attention as one of the top fine dining destinations in Florida.
-While the Michelin team haven’t included the city yet in their prestigious guide, if they were to, Victoria & Albert’s would probably be the first place they’d visit.
+Victoria & Albert's at Disney World exemplifies just why Orlando has been gaining attention as one of the top fine-dining destinations in Florida.
+While the Michelin team haven’t yet included the city in their prestigious guide, Victoria & Albert’s would probably be the first place they’d visit if they did.

 - Gatorland Admission